ngOfficeUIFabric/ng-officeuifabric/docs/guides/CODING.md

 /src
 ├── components
 │   ├── <component folder>
-│   │   └── demoBasicUsage
+│   │   ├── demo
 │   │   │   ├── index.html
 │   │   │   └── index.ts
 │   │   ├── <component>Directive.spec.ts
 │   │   ├── <component>Directive.ts
+│   │   ├── demoBasicUsage
+│   │   │   ├── index.html
+│   │   │   └── index.ts
+│   │   ├── <component>Directive.spec.ts
+│   │   ├── <component>Directive.ts
+│   └── icon
+│       ├── demo
+│       │   ├── index.html
-│   └── textfield
+│       │   └── index.ts
 │       ├── demoBasicUsage
 │       │   ├── index.html
 │       │   └── index.ts
-│       ├── textBoxDirective.spec.ts
+│       ├── iconDirective.spec.ts
-│       └── textBoxDirective.ts
+│       └── iconDirective.ts
 └── core
+    ├── components.spec.ts
+    ├── components.ts
+    ├── core.spec.ts
     └── core.ts
 ```

-All components will share the `core.ts` file which contains the top-level module declaration of the library.
+All components will depend on the `core.ts` file which contains the shared assets in the library.
+The `components.ts` file contains the `officeuidabric.components` module declaration which consumers can use to import all components rather than one at a time.

-Each component should have at least a `demoBasicUsage` folder that contains the HTML & script that demonstrates how the component should be used.
+Each component should have at least a `demo` folder that contains the HTML & script that demonstrates how the component can be used.
+This should be a fully working sample.
 Additional demo folders can be provided for alternate implementations of the component. use the naming convention `demo[..]` for these alternate implementations.
 In addition, feel free to include a `README.md` within the demo folders for additional explanation when warranted.

 Components are compiled and distributed as a library to:

 ```
 /dist
-├── ngOfficeUiFabric-0.1.0.js
+├── ngOfficeUiFabric.js
-└── ngOfficeUiFabric-0.1.0.min.js
+└── ngOfficeUiFabric.min.js
 ```

 > **NOTE**: The `dist` folder is not version controlled.
+In addition, both files are generated based on the parameters passed to the gulp **build-lib** task.

 ## Angular Directives